stefan-hoeck/idris2-digest/docs/REPL.md

 context (from loading the main file at the REPL or the main module of an `.ipkg` file).
 This invokes `prepareExp`, followed by running `Compiler.Common.compileExpr` on the selected code generator.

+## IDE Mode

+In IDE mode, Idris is run as a saver that can take requests from and send responses to - for instance - an editor editing `.idr` files.
+It provides interactive editing features about which a regular editor or IDE can know nothing, such as case splitting or semantic highlighting.

+Modules

+* `Idris.IDEMode.CaseSplit`: Implements case splitting: The ability expand a variable in a pattern match into a list of applied data constructors.
+* `Idris.IDEMode.Commands`
+* `Idris.IDEMode.Holes`
+* `Idris.IDEMode.MakeClause`: Utilities for generating `case` and `with` clauses.
+* `Idris.IDEMode.Parser`: A parser for S-expressions.
+Makes use of stuff from `Protocol.SExp` and `Protocol.SExp.Parser
+* `Idris.IDEMode.Pretty`
+* `Idris.IDEMode.REPL`: Provides `replIDE` for running Idris as a server taking requests and sending responses via a socket.
+* `Idris.IDEMode.SyntaxHighlight`
+* `Idris.IDEMode.TokenLine`: A simple tokenizer for source lines.